a-partovii/Gini-Impurity/README.md

 ## Gini Impurity Calculation

-This project provides implementations to calculating Gini Impurity.
+This project provides implementations for calculating Gini Impurity.
 The scripts compute the Gini Impurity for each feature column and its values in a given Excel dataset.
 Ideal for feature selection and data analysis workflows.

 It includes two versions:
 - **(Classic)**: Calculates Gini Impurity using the last column as the label, supporting only 'yes' or 'no' labels.